SamHames/hyperreal/README.md

 # only include features present in 10 or more documents.
 hyperreal model corpus_index.db --min-docs 10 --clusters 128

-# Use the web interface to serve the results of that modelling (currently this
+# Use the web interface to serve the results of that modelling
-# is very limited)
-hyperreal serve corpus_index.db
+hyperreal plaintext-corpus serve corpus.db corpus_index.db

 ```